TelepathicGrunt/RepurposedStructures/README.md

 - 10 Dungeons variants
 - 13 new Mineshaft types
 - 10 new biome variants of Villages
-- 9 new temples variants
+- 15 new temples variants
 - 2 new biome variants of Igloos
 - 13 new Pillager Outposts
 - 4 new types of Shipwrecks
 - 7 new Mansion types
 - 5 new Witch Huts types
-- A Nether themed Ocean Ruins
+- 3 new kinds of Ruins!
+(2 on land.
+1 in Nether)
 - A Nether themed End City
-- A Nether Stronghold
+- A Nether Strongholds
+- An Underground Bastion in Overworld
-- 5 new Desert Well variations were made for other biomes
+- 6 new Desert Well variations were made for other biomes
 </details>
 <br/>
 <br/>

 If you have trouble finding one of these structures, just start typing `/locate repu` into the chat and you should see my structures pop up!
-For example, typing `/locate repurposed_structures:mansion_birch` will find the closest RS's Birch Mansion to your location. :) All structures can be found easily from anywhere!
+For example, typing `/locate repurposed_structures:stronghold_nether` will find the closest RS's Nether Stronghold to your location in the Nether dimension. :) All structures can be found easily from anywhere!
 <br/>
 <br/>